-- (a) You must deliver an accountant's report in respect of any period during which you or your firm have held or received client money and you were subject to (3) above. - (b) The accountant's report must be signed by the reporting accountant, who must be an accountant qualified in England and Wales or in the overseas jurisdiction where your office is based, or by such other person as the SRA may think fit.
-The SRA may for reasonable cause disqualify a person from signing accountants' reports. - (c) The accountant's report must be based on a sufficient examination of the relevant documents to give the reporting accountant a reasonable indication whether or not you have complied with (3) above during the period covered by the report, and must include the following: - your name, practising address(es) and practising style and the name(s) of the firm's managers; - (ii) the name, address and qualification of the reporting accountant; - (iii) an indication of the nature and extent of the examination the reporting accountant has made of the relevant documents; - (iv) a statement of the total amount of money held at banks or similar institutions on behalf of clients and trusts, and of the total liabilities to clients and trusts, on any date selected by the reporting accountant (including the last day), falling within the period under review; and an explanation of any difference between the total amount of money held for clients and trusts and the total liabilities to clients and trusts; - (v) if the reporting accountant is satisfied that (so far as may be ascertained from the examination) you have complied with (3) above during the period covered by the report, except for trivial breaches, or situations where you have been bound by a local rule not to comply, a statement to that effect; and
+- 49.446.4 You must deliver an accountant's report in respect of any period during which you or your firm (overseas) have held or received client money (overseas) and you were subject to rule 50.3 above, within six months of the end of that period. - 49.546.5 The accountant's report must be signed by the reporting accountant, who must be an accountant qualified in England and Wales or in the overseas jurisdiction where your office is based, or by such other person as the SRA may think fit.
+The SRA may for reasonable cause disqualify a person from signing accountants' reports. - 49.646.6 The accountant's report must be based on a sufficient examination of the relevant documents to give the reporting accountant a reasonable indication whether or not you have complied with rule 50.3 above during the period covered by the report, and must include the following: - your name, practising address(es) and practising style and the name(s) of the firm's (overseas) managers (overseas); - (b) the name, address and qualification of the reporting accountant; - (c) an indication of the nature and extent of the examination the reporting accountant has made of the relevant documents; - (d) a statement of the total amount of money held at banks or similar institutions on behalf of clients and trusts, and of the total liabilities to clients and trusts, on any date selected by the reporting accountant

+(including the last day), falling within the period under review; and an explanation of any difference between the total amount of money held for clients and trusts and the total liabilities to clients and trusts;

-(vi) if the reporting accountant is not sufficiently satisfied to give a statement under (v) above, details of any matters in respect of which it appears to the reporting accountant that you have not complied with (3) above.
+- (e) if the reporting accountant is satisfied that (so far as may be ascertained from the examination) you have complied with rule 50.3 above during the period covered by the report, except for trivial breaches, or situations where you have been bound by a local rule not to comply, a statement to that effect; and - (f) if the reporting accountant is not sufficiently satisfied to give a statement under (e) above, details of any matters in respect of which it appears to the reporting accountant that you have not complied with rule 50.3 above.

-Rule 54 - Production of documents, information and explanations for the purpose of ascertaining whether any person subject to Part G of these rules is complying with or has complied with any provision of this Part of these rules, or on whether the account has been used for or in connection with a breach of any of the Principles or other SRA Handbook requirements made or issued by the SRA; and
+Rule 50:Rule 47: Production of documents, information and explanations for the purpose of ascertaining whether any person subject to Part 7 of these rules is complying with or has complied with any provision of this Part of these rules, or on whether the account has been used for or in connection with a breach of any of the Principles or other SRA Handbook requirements made or issued by the SRA; and

-- (1) You must promptly comply with: - (a) a written notice from the SRA that you must produce for inspection by the appointee of the SRA all documents held by you or held under your control and all information and explanations requested: - (i) in connection with your practice; or - (ii) in connection with any trust of which you are, or formerly were, a trustee;
+50.147.1 You must promptly comply with:

+- (a) a written notice from the SRA that you must produce for inspection by the appointee of the SRA all documents held by you or held under your control and all information and explanations requested: - (i) in connection with your practice; or - (ii) in connection with any trust of which you are, or formerly were, a trustee;